pcarney8/katacoda-scenarios/openshift-applier/step2.md

-For this tutorial, we are going to use an existing Ruby template.
+###For this tutorial, we are going to use an existing Ruby OpenShift Template.

 In many cases you may want your own custom template, but the process is the same.

-First you'll need to find the name of the template you want to pull in:
+####First you'll need to find the name of the template you want to pull in:

 ``oc get templates -n openshift``{{execute}}